Leila J. Rupp

 Leila J. Rupp (born 1950) is an American historian, feminist, and professor of Feminist Studies at the University of California, Santa Barbara.
 She is an alumna of Bryn Mawr College, a member of the Seven Sisters women's colleges, where she received her bachelor's degree in 1972 as well as Ph.D. in 1976, both in history.
-Her areas of interest include women's movements, sexuality, and LGBT and women's history.
+Her areas of interest include women's movements, sexuality, and queer and women's history.